nixworks/public/news/2015/05/27/README.md

 _Context: 2015 Indian heat wave, Andhra Pradesh, Telangana_

 ### [Representatives from the United States, Japan and South Korea meet in Seoul on how to respond to North Korea's nuclear weapons program. ](/news/2015/05/27/representatives-from-the-united-states-japan-and-south-korea-meet-in-seoul-on-how-to-respond-to-north-korea-s-nuclear-weapons-program.md)
-_Context: Japan, North Korea and weapons of mass destruction, Seoul, South Korea, U.S._
+_Context: Japan, North Korea and weapons of mass destruction, Seoul, South Korea, United States_

 ### [Former Prime Minister of the United Kingdom Tony Blair resigns as the peace envoy of the Quartet on the Middle East. ](/news/2015/05/27/former-prime-minister-of-the-united-kingdom-tony-blair-resigns-as-the-peace-envoy-of-the-quartet-on-the-middle-east.md)
 Former British prime minister Tony Blair resigns as envoy of the Middle East Quartet diplomatic group.